elasticpath/rest-resource-viz/README.md

 ## Usage

-Rest-resources-viz extracts the graph data from Elastic Path's resource definitions in your `.m2` and therefore needs access to the Maven artifacts that contain them.
+Rest-resources-viz extracts the graph data from Elastic Path's resource definitions (just specify the dependencies) and therefore needs access to the Maven artifacts that contain them.

-Usually you would add the `com.elasticpath/rest-viz-maven-plugin` to your `pom.xml` this way:
+In order to do this you would need to add the `com.elasticpath/rest-viz-maven-plugin` to your `pom.xml` this way:

 ```xml
 <plugins>